 Providing water for turtle doves

-If the local soil structure is not suitable for pond creation, then it is possible to provide other water sources, such as a shallow livestock drinking trough.
+– If the local soil structure is not suitable for pond creation, then it is possible to provide other water sources, such as a shallow livestock drinking trough.
 Care must be taken to ensure this is safe for all wildlife and the water in the trough is changed periodically to prevent the build up of parasites.

 Options WN5 or 6 and WT4 and 5 provide for pond management under CS.